Close reading is an important skill for students to learn. Not only is it required by the Common Core standards, but it helps deepen comprehension.

 Once you’ve marked up a text, you can dive into comprehension questions.
 These questions may start easy with answers that can be found explicitly in the text.
 But they should become more difficult and require students to make logical inferences based on the text.

 These extension questions require students to think deeply about the reading.
 It may take a while for your students to develop this skill.
 You will need to model how to use the text to make reasonable inferences.
-And you will need to guide them into more complex analysis.
+And you will need to guide them into a more complex analysis.
 Simply asking “why” each time they give an answer will help them think more deeply about a text.

 Once students can make inferences and draw conclusions based on a reading passage, they need to be able to explain their answer and justify it with text evidence.
 Reading response writing activities help prepare them to do this.

-As students practice putting their ideas into words and using text evidence to support their conclusions they will develop higher-level thinking skills.
+As students practice putting their ideas into words and using text evidence to support their conclusions, they will develop higher-level thinking skills.
 There are a variety of reading response writing activities, including narrative, informational, explanatory, and persuasive writing that can develop these skills.

 Take your time